Comparisons12 min read

 Is Surfshark or ProtonVPN faster in 2026?

-In most independent speed tests from 2025-2026, Surfshark shows a slightly higher speed reduction (around 15-20%) compared to ProtonVPN (around 10-15% on standard servers).
-Both are fast enough for 4K streaming, video calls, and online gaming without breaking a sweat.
-The speed difference only becomes noticeable if you're doing large file transfers or live streaming while connected.
-Worth noting: ProtonVPN's Secure Core servers are noticeably slower — that's the deliberate tradeoff for the extra security layer.
+In most speed tests from 2025-2026, Surfshark shows around 15-20% speed reduction compared to ProtonVPN's 10-15% on standard servers.
+Both handle 4K streaming, video calls, and online gaming fine.
+The difference only shows up if you're doing large file transfers or live streaming.
+Worth knowing: ProtonVPN's Secure Core servers are noticeably slower — that's the deliberate tradeoff for the extra security layer.

 Does ProtonVPN's free plan actually work?

-Honestly, yes — and that surprises a lot of people.
+Yeah, and that surprises people.
 No data cap, no ads, no throttling.
-The limitations are one device at a time, servers in only three countries (US, Netherlands, Romania), and slower speeds during peak hours.
-For occasional use — checking sensitive emails, staying safe on public Wi-Fi — it works fine.
+The catches are one device at a time, only three country options (US, Netherlands, Romania), and slower speeds during peak hours.
+For occasional use — checking sensitive emails, staying safe on public Wi-Fi — it genuinely works.

 Is Surfshark owned by Nord Security?
 Does that matter?

 Yes.
-Surfshark merged with Nord Security (parent company of NordVPN Nordvpn) in 2022, though both brands continue to operate independently with separate infrastructure and teams.
-For most users, the operational separation makes this a non-issue.
-If you specifically don't want a single corporate entity owning multiple major VPN brands, that's worth knowing going in — but it doesn't meaningfully affect the product's day-to-day performance.
+Surfshark merged with Nord Security (which owns NordVPN Nordvpn) in 2022, though both brands operate separately with distinct infrastructure and teams.
+For most users, that separation means no real impact on day-to-day performance.
+But if you specifically don't want one company owning multiple major VPN brands, that's worth knowing — it just doesn't affect how the product actually works.

 Which VPN is better for streaming in 2026?

-Surfshark, and it's not particularly close.
-It consistently unblocks more streaming services across more regions and maintains faster speeds on those connections.
+Surfshark, and it's not close.
+It unblocks more streaming services across more regions and keeps speeds higher on those connections.
 ProtonVPN handles most major platforms fine, but Surfshark's Smart DNS and dedicated streaming servers give it a clear edge.

 Can I use either VPN on a router?

 Both support router-level installation, but neither makes it easy.
 Surfshark supports DD-WRT, Tomato, and AsusWRT routers with setup guides.
-ProtonVPN supports OpenVPN-compatible routers.
-Either way, expect to spend 30-60 minutes on configuration — grab a coffee before you start.
+ProtonVPN works with OpenVPN-compatible routers.
+Either way, plan on 30-60 minutes of configuration — grab a coffee first.

 Which is better for privacy in 2026: Surfshark or ProtonVPN?

-ProtonVPN, clearly — and this isn't a close call.
+ProtonVPN, clearly — and this isn't close.
 Swiss jurisdiction, fully open-source code, multiple independent audits, Secure Core architecture, and Tor over VPN support.
-The entire product is built around the assumption that your privacy is worth protecting at an architectural level, not just a policy level.
+The entire product is built on the idea that your privacy deserves architectural protection, not just policy protection.
 Surfshark is solid for everyday privacy needs, but it's based in a 9 Eyes country with partially closed-source apps.
-For high-stakes privacy requirements, ProtonVPN is the only answer here.
+For serious privacy requirements, ProtonVPN is the only real answer here.

 Tags